basho/basho_docs/source/languages/en/riak/ops/advanced/backends/multi.md

 property to `memory`.
 All bucket type-related activity is performed through the `[[riak-admin|riak-admin Command Line]]` command interface.

-We'll call our two types `leveldb_backend` and `memory_backend`, but you can use whichever names you wish.
+We'll call our bucket types `leveldb_backend` and `memory_backend`, but you can use whichever names you wish.

 ```bash
 riak-admin bucket-type create leveldb_backend '{"props":{"backend":"leveldb"}}'